 3. Placement and Distribution Strategy

-Place or distribution generally refers to bringing the product from production to the potential customers by using the several distribution channels.
+Place or distribution generally refers to bringing the product from production to the potential customers by using several distribution channels.
 And it consists of the transportation of the product, arranging an inventory, working with the wholesalers and retailers, selection of outlets, and allocation of products in these selected outlets.
 A thorough co-operation between the company and distribution channels would ultimately infomercials (promotion and selling) and e-commerce.

 4. Promotional Strategy